kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(1\) *Motion to dismiss for insufficiency.* A respondent may file a motion to dismiss the complaint for insufficiency instead of filing an answer.
 If the administrative law judge denies the motion to dismiss the complaint for insufficiency, the respondent shall file an answer not later than 10 days after service of the administrative law judge's denial of the motion.A motion to dismiss the complaint for insufficiency must show that the complaint fails to state a violation of a provision of the Federal aviation statute listed in the first sentence in 49 U.S.C.
 46301(d)(2) or in 49 U.S.C.
 47531, or any implementing rule, regulation, or order, or a violation of the Federal hazardous materials transportation statute, 49 U.S.C.
 5121-5128, or any implementing rule, regulation or order.

 \(2\) *Motion to dismiss.* A party may file a motion to dismiss, specifying the grounds for dismissal.
-If an administrative law judge grants a motion to dismiss in part, a party may appeal the administrative law judge's ruling on the motion to dismiss under §13.219(b) of this subpart.
+If an administrative law judge grants a motion to dismiss in part, a party may appeal the administrative law judge's ruling on the motion to dismiss under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.219   Interlocutory appeals.|§13.219]](b) of this subpart.

 \(i\) *Motion to dismiss a request for a hearing.* An agency attorney may file a motion to dismiss a request for a hearing instead of filing a complaint.
 If the motion to dismiss is not granted, the agency attorney shall file the complaint and shall serve a copy of the complaint on each party not later than 10 days after service of the administrative law judge's ruling or order on the motion to dismiss.
-If the motion to dismiss is granted and the proceedings are terminated without a hearing, the respondent may file an appeal pursuant to §13.233 of this subpart.
+If the motion to dismiss is granted and the proceedings are terminated without a hearing, the respondent may file an appeal pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.233   Appeal from initial decision.|§13.233]] of this subpart.
 If required by the decision on appeal, the agency attorney shall file a complaint and shall serve a copy of the complaint on each party not later than 10 days after service of the decision on appeal.

 \(ii\) *Motion to dismiss a complaint.* A respondent may file a motion to dismiss a complaint instead of filing an answer.
 If the motion to dismiss is not granted, the respondent shall file an answer and shall serve a copy of the answer on each party not later than 10 days after service of the administrative law judge's ruling or order on the motion to dismiss.
-If the motion to dismiss is granted and the proceedings are terminated without a hearing, the agency attorney may file an appeal pursuant to §13.233 of this subpart.
+If the motion to dismiss is granted and the proceedings are terminated without a hearing, the agency attorney may file an appeal pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.233   Appeal from initial decision.|§13.233]] of this subpart.
 If required by the decision on appeal, the respondent shall file an answer and shall serve a copy of the answer on each party not later than 10 days after service of the decision on appeal.

 \(3\) *Motion for more definite statement.* A party may file a motion for more definite statement of any pleading which requires a response under this subpart.
 A party shall set forth, in detail, the indefinite or uncertain allegations contained in a complaint or response to any pleading and shall submit the details that the party believes would make the allegation or response definite and certain.